LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - IDEA: `url_prefixes('idea://open?file=', DocPrefix)`
 - PyCharm: `url_prefixes('pycharm://open?file=', DocPrefix)`

-In this case, the ``DocPrefix`` argument should be the path to directory containing the HTML version of the application APIs.
+In this case, the ``DocPrefix`` argument should be the path to the directory containing the HTML version of the application APIs.

 As most of the text editor URL scheme handlers require local links to use